Sumak kawsay: History

 Researchers say it is difficult to trace the concept's use, but many agree that the theoretical and political proposal gained traction in the 1990s.
-In Ecuador, indigenous movements emerged in full force and created a series of internal, educational initiatives and international cooperation programs that promoted the principles of good living.
+In Ecuador, Indigenous movements emerged in full force and created a series of internal, educational initiatives and international cooperation programs that promoted the principles of good living.
 In Bolivia, suma qamaña appeared because of the work of indigenous movements and intellectual, leftist groups.

 According to the sociologist Guadalupe Rivadeneira, the concept of sumak kawsay has always existed.
 However, Amazonian Kichwas with the Pastaza Indigenous Peoples' Organization (OPIP) recently systematized the concept in 1994.

 Definitions

 As a pluralistic concept, buen vivir has a variety of definitions.
 Eduardo Gudynas outlines eight core ideas for the concept: 1) create space for sharing critiques of development, 2) uplift ethical outlooks grounded in values, 3) center decolonization, 4) foster intercultural dialogue, 5) deny the nature–society binary, 6) reject manipulative and instrumental rationalities, 7) reject linear understanding of progress and 8) express feelings and affections.
 Overall, Gudynas endorses buen vivir as a framework for moving beyond modernity and development.

-David Choquehuanca explains that living well or good living is living in harmony with other human beings and with nature, on the basis of unity, solidarity, and empathy.
-As such, it is a return to the ancestral principles of the region's peoples.
-This perspective is not anthropocentric or even egocentric: everyone, including nature, forms part of the same whole.
-In this way, buen vivir is a search for life in community, where all members look after each other.
-The most important part is that life is meant in a broad sense, and not focused on individuals or property.
-Such a cosmovision requires renouncing any type of accumulation.

-According to Luis Macas, Quechua lawyer and ex-president of CONAIE, sumak is plenitude.
-It is the sublime, excellent, magnificent, beautiful, and superior.
-Kawsay is life.
-It is the state of being, but it is dynamic, variable, and active.
-Therefore, sumak kawsay is life in plenitude.
-Life is material and spiritual excellence.
-For the Indigenous Peoples or Original Nations, this concept comes from thousands of years of experience, just like resistance among Original Nations.
-Therefore, this concept does not emerge by coincidence, nor does it originate in the codification of rights of nature in 2008 Constitution of Ecuador.
-Sumak kawsay comes from communal life; it is the essence of that system and explains the daily practices of indigenous communities.
-It is vital to their civil organization, and even has continued despite the violent interruption of colonialism and the aggression of capitalism.